-- The driver, sponsor and chaperones are to follow district policies, rules and regulations for student violations. - Riders will depart from the vehicle at the designated point unless written permission to get off at a different location is approved by the superintendent's office and given to the driver. - The driver may assign riders a seat. - Classroom conduct is to be observed by students while riding the vehicles except for ordinary conversation. - Rough behavior in the vehicle is prohibited.
+- The driver, sponsor and chaperones are to follow district policies, rules and regulations for student violations. - Riders will depart from the vehicle at the designated point unless written permission to get off at a different location is given to the driver. - The driver may assign riders a seat. - Classroom conduct is to be observed by students while riding the vehicles except for ordinary conversation. - Rough behavior in the vehicle is prohibited.